 Marquis Urban – A very funky-looking hotel within a few blocks from the buzzing Campo Principe, Marquis Urban mixes crisp white linens and furnishings with bright, pop-art colors.
 On-site cocktail bar, interior courtyard, roof terrace (with views), this place is hip, modern, clean and comfortable.
 I’m definitely interested in staying here on our next trip to Granada!

-Apartamentos Campo Del Príncipe / Urbanliving Jarreria – I couldn’t decide between these two apartment options right near Campo Principe – they both look fantastic and get great reviews.
-If you’re looking for self-catering spots in a hip and lively area that’s slightly off the tourist track (while still being might convenient), check out both of these options!
+Apartamentos Campo Del Príncipe – Right near Campo Principe, it looks fantastic and gets great reviews.
+If you’re looking for a self-catering spot in a hip and lively area that’s slightly off the tourist track (while still being mighty convenient).
+There are 12 self contained apartments with everything you’ll need, full kitchen, washing machine, etc. Also there is a shared rooftop terrace.

 Hotel Molinos — Recognized in the Guinness Book of World Records as the world’s narrowest hotel, the cheap and cheerful Hotel Molinos is only a few blocks from the lively Campo Principe in the lively El Realejo area.
 It’s a one-star, and certainly the least expensive hotel listed with our Where to Stay in Granada guide, but it looks cheerful and fun, and gets good reviews.
 I’m a sucker for quirky, and this certainly fits the bill!